Daphne Maxwell Reid: Career

-She has appeared in numerous television programs.
+From 1983-1987, Reid appeared as a recurring character, often with her husband, on the CBS detective series Simon & Simon.
+The two then starred together on two short-lived CBS shows: Frank's Place (1987-1988) and Snoops (1989-1990).

 Her best-known role was as the replacement actress for Vivian Banks on the NBC sitcom The Fresh Prince of Bel-Air from 1993 to 1996, following the departure of Janet Hubert-Whitten.
 She joined the show right after the fictional character Nicky Banks was born toward the end of Season 3, when Hubert-Whitten did not renew her contract.

-Before that role, she starred in several television series including, Simon & Simon, Frank’s Place, and Snoops.

 She had a recurring role as JT's mother, Frances Hunter, on the UPN sitcom Eve, and then played Juanita Lawrence on the BET sitcom Let's Stay Together.

 Reid is also an accomplished photographer as well as a designer and clothing creator.

 During the 1980s and 1990s, Reid served on the advisory board of the National Student Film Institute.

 She is a recipient of the Women of Vision Award from Women in Film & Video, among a myriad of other awards.

-In 2022, she guest stars in the ninth episode of Bel-Air, the dramatic reimagining of Fresh Prince, as Helen, an Art Council board member.
+In 2022, she guest stars in the ninth episode of Bel-Air, the dramatic reimagining of Fresh Prince, as Janice, an Art Council executive director.